OUR STORE IS NOW CLOSED. VISIT OUR ONLINE SHOP AND FOLLOW US ON SOCIAL MEDIA FOR UPDATES.

 Join Our Email List!

 Get the latest announcements and out quarterly newsletter delivered right to your inbox!

-The Pennsylvania German potters have been producing Pennsylvania redware pottery since the early 18th century.
-A great deal of the pottery produced during much of this time was strictly utilitarian, but as redware was being replaced in the late 19th century by agate, aluminum and factory produced stoneware, decorative pieces of redware, especially flowerpots continued to be produced.
+The Pennsylvania German people have been producing redware pottery since the early 18th century.
+A great deal of pottery produced during much of this time was strictly utilitarian.
+Redware began to be replaced by agate, aluminum and factory produced stoneware in the late 19th century.
+Decorative pieces of redware, especially flowerpots, continued to be produced.

 This process continues, without interruption, to this day.
 Brian Cullity, of the Heritage Plantation of Sandwich Massachusetts, was speaking of PA when he stated, “No other American region approaches this state in diversity of form or exuberance of decoration.”

 There are several decoration techniques in Pennsylvania German pottery production.
 Colored slips can be trailed, sponged, splotched, combed, feathered or marbleized on top of the clay to create a variety of effects.
 The most desired decoration technique in Pennsylvania German pottery is sgraffito.

 Sgraffito, Italian for “scratch”, is the process wherein the vessel is covered in a colored slip and a sharp tool is used to remove or scratch away an area of the applied slip.
 This allows the clay body to show through.
 The majority of old pieces ranging from 1775-1825 show a wide range of abilities that produced these different decoration styles.

 Robesonia Redware is a family of potters.
 Former Breininger Pottery employees Scott Madeira, Thilo Schmitz and Curt Pearson formed it.
 They spent their lives learning and making pottery with and for Lester Breininger.
 Therefore, they were the chief designers at Breininger Pottery for the last 10 years it was in business.